 Another transpo cost was the train ride from Vienna to Salzburg for €19.90.

-BUDGET TIP: If you’re more flexible with your time, you can get discounted train tickets at certain times of the day e.g. when I checked out from my hostel in Vienna (before 10:00am), I found out from the receptionist that I can get a cheaper train ticket if I take a train that leaves later than 11:00am, but I would have to buy it in advance.
+BUDGET TIP: If you’re more flexible with your time, you can get discounted train tickets at certain times of the day e.g. when I was in Vienna, I found out there’s a discounted ticket for trains leaving after 11:00am.
+I just have to buy it in advance.
 So I went to a tabak and bought a ticket for only €19.90 instead of the buy-on-board one that starts at €26.50.
 Take note that the prices I mentioned are for trains operated by WESTbahn and not OBB.
 The latter is much more expensive.

 I barely spent 24 hours in Zurich.
 My only transpo cost is the train to Interlaken (CHF69 (€64.17)).